-As part of the proposed settlement, Dow would complete this project under Trustee oversight.
-The Midland Fish Passage Project would be constructed at the Dow Dam on the Tittabawassee River in Midland (Figure 17.
+Following approval of the Consent Decree, Dow will complete this project under Trustee oversight.
+The Midland Fish Passage Project will be constructed at the Dow Dam on the Tittabawassee River in Midland (Figure 17.
 The Dow Dam currently impedes fish passage during most flow conditions and yet also provides opportunities for spawning by species like walleye.
 This project is intended to provide improved fish passage upstream and downstream in perpetuity while providing rock substrates similar to the current conditions to benefit fish spawning.